 Is your Mom dying?

 In my experience, when I’m called with the question of whether a client is actively dying, the person on the other end of the phone already knows the answer to that question.
-They call me because I am someone who will listen, help them think about the situation, and point them toward their next step, usually that means calling the physician for a hospice evaluation.
+They call me because I am someone who will listen, help them think about the situation, and point them toward their next step.
+That usually that means calling the physician for a hospice or palliative care evaluation.

 If you want to ask the doctor or nurse whether your loved one is dying, please stop and think about the situation.